neumino/neumino.github.io/movies.md

-### Jumanji: Welcome to the Jungle
+### Bullet Head
-*Released on 2017-12-08, vote average 6.7*
+*Released on 2017-12-07, vote average 8*

-The tables are turned as four teenagers are sucked into Jumanji&#39;s world - pitted against rhinos, black mambas and an endless variety of jungle traps and puzzles.
-To survive, they&#39;ll play as characters from the game.
+In the Vein of Reservoir Dogs, a group of career criminals find themselves trapped in a warehouse with the law and an Attack Dog named DeNiro closing in.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/2QKg5SZ_35I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/m4K6OJ1Hodg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>